amlt-by-coinfirm/AMLT-Report-oracle/docs/IAMLTOracle.md

 Withdraw AMLT tokens from caller's internal balance.
-Will withdraw `amount` of AMLT tokens from caller's internal balance to the caller themselves using {IERC20-transfer}.
+Will withdraw an `amount` of AMLT tokens from caller's internal balance to the caller themselves using {IERC20-transfer}.
 On successful execution, {Withdrawn} EVM event is emitted.